m-hahn/grammar-optim/writeup/pnas-word-order-si.md

 All corpora have a predefined split in training and held-out (development) sets.
 We use the training set for optimizing parameters, and apply Early Stopping~\citep{prechelt1998early} using the held-out set.

-For \key{estimating the parseability or predictability} of a given grammar, we optimize the neural model on data ordered according to this grammar, and report the parseability/predictability on the held-out set to avoid overfitting to the training set.
+For **estimating the parseability or predictability** of a given grammar, we optimize the neural model on data ordered according to this grammar, and report the parseability/predictability on the held-out set to avoid overfitting to the training set.
 For Early Stopping, we evaluate on the held-out set at the end of every epoch.

-For \key{optimizing grammars}, we jointly apply gradient descent to the grammar parameters and the neural models, using the gradient estimator (\ref{eq:dtheta}-\ref{eq:dpsi}).
+For **optimizing grammars**, we jointly apply gradient descent to the grammar parameters and the neural models, using the gradient estimator (\ref{eq:dtheta}-\ref{eq:dpsi}).
 For Early Stopping, we evaluate on the held-out set in intervals of 50,000 sentences, using a Monte-Carlo estimate of $R_{\textit{Eff}}^{\theta, \phi, \psi}$ (\ref{eq:efficiency-rewrite}), sampling a single linearized sentence for each syntactic structure in the held-out set.
 When reporting the parseability/predictability of an optimized grammar, we evaluate these values for its fully deterministic version (Section~\ref{sec:diff-gramm}) to allow fair comparison with baseline grammars.

 The choice of optimization methods and the stopping criterion were fixed before we investigated language efficiency or word order correlations.

-\paragraph{Optimized Grammars}
+#### Optimized Grammars
 As described in the main paper, for each language, we created 8 optimized languages for each optimization criterion.
 We enforced balanced distribution of object--verb and verb--object ordering among optimized languages by fixing $a_\tau$ for the \textit{obj} dependency to be 0.0 in four of these languages, and 1.0 in the other four.
 This maximizes statistical precision in detecting and quantifying correlations between the verb--object relation and other relations.